Privacy policy

 Depending on how you use the Site, we may process:

-• Technical and connection data automatically provided by your browser or network, such as IP address (used in server logs and for approximate location / security), HTTP request headers (for example User-Agent, Accept-Language), referrer URL, requested page path and query string, and timestamps.
+- Technical and connection data automatically provided by your browser or network, such as IP address (used in server logs and for approximate location / security), HTTP request headers (for example

-• Cookie and storage names present on requests to our Site (typically only the names of first-party cookies we set, not values of third-party cookies we do not control).
+si_vid) that assigns a random visitor identifier.
+This helps us understand repeat visits and correlate events in our own systems.
+It is not used to track you across unrelated third-party sites. - Cookie and storage names present on requests to our Site (typically only the names of first-party cookies we set, not values of third-party cookies we do not control).

-• Client-side context you allow the Site to read via standard browser APIs when the page loads, such as language preference, time zone, screen and viewport dimensions, and coarse network connection type when exposed by the browser.
+- Client-side context you allow the Site to read via standard browser APIs when the page loads, such as language preference, time zone, screen and viewport dimensions, and coarse network connection type when exposed by the browser.

-• Marketing parameters in the URL (for example UTM tags) when present.
+- Marketing parameters in the URL (for example UTM tags) when present.

-• Information you submit in forms (for example role, region, free-text feedback, name, company, email, and your choices about follow-up).
+- Information you submit in forms (for example role, region, free-text feedback, name, company, email, and your choices about follow-up).
 If you choose not to provide contact details, we may still store technical data from that session.

-3. Visitor intelligence, Telegram alerts, and sales follow-up
+4. Visitor intelligence, Telegram alerts, and sales follow-up

 To operate the Site and respond to interest in our products, we use the data above in a visitor intelligence workflow:

-• Events (such as page views and form submissions) may be logged on our servers when configured (for example append-only logs on infrastructure we control).
+- Events (such as page views and form submissions) may be logged on our servers when configured (for example append-only logs on infrastructure we control).
 On some hosted platforms, persistent file storage may not be available unless we configure a database or object store.

-• For timely awareness, we may send automated notifications (for example via a Telegram bot) to designated Shipyard Intel staff.
+- For timely awareness, we may send automated notifications (for example via a Telegram bot) to designated Shipyard Intel staff.
 Those messages may include a subset of technical data (such as visitor identifier, approximate network origin, page URL, user-agent summary, and form content you submitted) plus research hints such as suggested public web search links derived from a business email domain or company name you provided.
 We do not use this feature to read third-party cookies from other websites or to bypass login protections elsewhere.

-• We may use submitted and technical information to prioritise sales outreach, improve the Site, and plan product work.
+- We may use submitted and technical information to prioritise sales outreach, improve the Site, and plan product work.
 Any automated "backstory" or profiling is limited to reasonable B2B context (for example public company information) and human review; it is not a guarantee about any individual.

-4. Legal bases and retention (summary)
+5. Legal bases and retention (summary)

-5. Sharing and processors
+6. Sharing and processors

-6. International transfers
+7. International transfers

 Our infrastructure and tools may be located outside your country.
 Where required, we use appropriate safeguards (such as standard contractual clauses) or rely on adequacy decisions.

-7. Your rights
+8. Your rights

 Depending on where you live, you may have rights to access, correct, delete, restrict, or object to certain processing, and to lodge a complaint with a supervisory authority.
 You may also have the right to data portability where applicable.
+You may have specific rights regarding targeted or cross-context advertising as described in Section 3.

-8. How to request deletion from our corporate systems
+9. How to request deletion from our corporate systems

 To ask us to delete or restrict personal data held in our corporate systems in connection with the Site or leads generated through it, email us at the contact address published on the Site (or use the form below).
 Please include the email address you used on a form, if any, and any reference we gave you.
 We will verify requests where appropriate and respond within a reasonable time (typically within 30 days, subject to complexity and law).

 Note: we may need to retain certain records where the law requires (for example tax or accounting records) or where deletion would compromise security logs in an unreasonable way; we will explain any limitation when it applies.
+Opt-out or deletion requests directed to advertising partners may need to be made with those partners directly or through the tools in Section 3.

 Request deletion of your information